-- Growth in staff who support retention efforts as simultaneous to continued growth in students, ensuring consistent ratios to maintain levels of student support and assistance; personalized support and assistance are valuable components of these programs - Growth in the size and number of summer bridge programs to better reach students in all areas of study, as these programs, aimed at easing the transition for incoming first-year students academically and socially, are an important means of retention - Development of new bridge programs focused on transfer students, particularly those from community colleges - Increase the total number and respective amount of participation scholarships-an important part of CU LEAD Alliance programs serving a positive incentive for students to join and making CU Boulder more financially accessible - Provide more resources for piloting new and innovative projects within CU LEAD Alliance programs, as well as the development of new programs done in coordination with the Alliance, to better identify and fill current gaps
+- Growth in staff who support retention efforts as simultaneous to continued growth in students, ensuring consistent ratios to maintain levels of student support and assistance; personalized support and assistance are valuable components of these programs - Growth in the size and number of summer bridge programs to better reach students in all areas of study, as these programs, aimed at easing the transition for incoming first-year students academically and socially, are an important means of retention - Development of new bridge programs focused on transfer students, particularly those from community colleges - Increase in the total number and respective amount of participation scholarships-an important part of CU LEAD Alliance programs serving as a positive incentive for students to join and making CU Boulder more financially accessible

-&lt;sup>11 The Alliance includes academic communities housed in each of the colleges (e.g., Miramontes Arts & Science Program, BOLD in Engineering, Diverse Scholars Program in Business), the Student Academic Services Center, and liaisons from a variety of offices on campus.
+The Alliance includes academic communities housed in each of the colleges (e.g., Miramontes Arts & Science Program, BOLD in Engineering, Diverse Scholars Program in Business), the Student Academic Services Center, and liaisons from a variety of offices on campus.

-&lt;sup>12 Participation scholarship amounts have not grown at the same rate as tuition, thus offering only a smaller enticement and financial reprieve.
+Participation scholarship amounts have not grown at the same rate as tuition, thus offering only a smaller enticement and financial reprieve.
 One way to correct this might be to connect the existing First Generation Scholars scholarship program more directly to the CU LEAD academic communities.
 We recommend that participation scholarships increase in amount to at least \$2,500 up to \$5,000.